assist-project/state-machine-bug-finder/ARTIFACT.md

 From within **SMBugFinder**'s directory we then run:

     > mvn install
-    > java -jar target\sm-bug-finder.jar args/dropbear-v2020.81
+    > java -jar target/sm-bug-finder.jar args/dropbear-v2020.81

 First step installs **SMBugFinder**.
 Second executes **SMBugFinder** on the arguments included in the argument file 'args/dropbear-v2020.81'.
 Executing the second command should reveal three bugs found in the model learned for this version of Dropbear.
 To validate these bugs, we need to provide the additional argument '-vb', as well as a test harness for SSH.
-One of the bug shown in the print-out is *Missing SR_AUTH*.
+One of the bugs shown in the print-out is *Missing SR_AUTH*.
 The bug entails the server engaging the authentication service without a prior service request for it (which is 'SR_AUTH' in our input alphabet).
 The witness uncovered exposes this problem.